 In your project you will interpret advanced multivariate statistics to get a better insight in the future of work under the influence of robotisation and automation.

-After the core modules you can choose between three specializations: (1) Systems Analysis and Data Science; (2) Public Administration; (3) Global and European Studies.
+After the core modules you can choose between two specializations: (1) Public Administration and (2) Global and European Studies.
 The specialization takes one semester.

 The specialization Public Administration offers students the opportunity to specialize in top-down and bottom-up decision-making.
 One module focuses on complex collective decision-making.
 You use rational choice models to forecast the outcomes of collective decision-making by many stakeholders.
 You learn how to influence these outcomes.
 The other module focuses on citizen involvement in public organizations.
 You study how the collaboration between professionals and citizens affects the quality of public services.